fabienbaron/splash/README.md

 GENERAL PUBLIC LICENSE Version 3, currently developped by Fabien Baron (baron@chara.gsu.edu).

-SPLASH was originally based on metric, a Multi-threaded Image Similarity Metric Library used to compare two images. metric was a part of project DIFFER as a part of Google Summer of Code (GSoC-2012).

-Compared to the original code:
-- SPLASH uses the modern cv::Mat class.
-- SPLASH uses single-channel 32-bit image representations.
-- SPLASH takes FITS images as input
-- SPLASH uses the CMake installation framework.

 SPLASH computes the following difference metrics between two FITS images:
 - Mean Square Error(MSE),
 - Peak Signal to Noise Ratio(PSNR)